swarnalii/e-mart/README.md

 - It eases the way of communicating with friends while shopping.
 - The product name shared by others can be used to search the product on our end.
+- Asking for suggestions is now easier.

+### Features that can be added:

+- Group wish list
+- Image/link sharing
+- Video call and screen sharing

 ### E-mart Demo: